joshsj89/ClassTrack/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+The build folder is where the production-ready version of the extension will be located.
+You can load this folder into Chrome as an unpacked extension.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.